 In case you need to take a different route, it helps to know the roads.
 My car doesn’t have a built-in GPS, so knowing the roads comes in handy.
 Sometimes you will have no choice but to figure it out as you go.

 A bonus here is to be able to orient yourself by knowing which way is north & knowing which general direction you need to go.

 I like to take note of some of the cars around me & track my progress against theirs.
 I try to pick a memorable vehicle or two (usually ones with branding of some sort, it makes them easy to remember) & compare which lanes are moving faster.
 It sometimes interesting to see further along the road once the traffic has cleared if I see them again.

-For long trips I like to listen to audio books.
+For long trips, I like to listen to audiobooks.
 If I know I will be in the car for at least an hour, it’s a great way to multi-task.
-Most of the audio books I like to listen to are ones I can learn from: business, personal finance & even self help.
+Most of the audiobooks I like to listen to are ones I can learn from such as business, personal finance & even self-help.
 The only time I avoid this is during peak traffic periods where I find its best to listen to the radio for the traffic report.